Why It Works

 Whisk eggs and flour/salt mixture in a medium bowl.
 Dip feet into batter, shaking off excess flour.
 If needed, dip the feet twice, to ensure they're fully coated.

 In a wok, bring 1 quart (900ml) oil to 375°F (190°C).
 Add feet in batches and deep-fry until batter is golden brown, 3 to 5 minutes.
 Have a lid ready in the event of splattering oil.
 Serve immediately, adding a sprinkling of sea salt if needed.
-(Alternatively, you can skip the batter and fry the feet plain.
-Dress with more soy sauce and chili oil, as desired.)

 2-quart sauté pan, wok or other vessel for deep-frying